ElizabethHarmon/UbuntuProAudio/README.md

     Or, if your shell is not bash, use the guide here: https://github.com/robbert-vdh/yabridge#environment-configuration

-    v.
+    iv.
 Install Windows VST2 and VST3 (preferred) plugins

 ### Thanks
 Robbert van der Helm (of yabridge fame) for pointing out typos/omissions and suggesting alternative methods.
 JamesPeters (REAPER forums) for suggesting expansion of steps 3, 4 & 5. graves501 for rtcqs info update, audiojunkie for the latest title, Soli Deo Gloria for wine-tkg suggestions, XoechZ for the grub update line, Damien Zammit (of zam-plugins fame) and MikeLupe for discussion of other Linux DAWs including Ardour and Zrythm.